-‘The Crown’ pauses production because of Queen’s death
+‘The Crown’ pauses production because of queen’s death

-LONDON (AP) — “The Crown,” Netflix’s acclaimed series about Queen Elizabeth II and her family, has paused production due to the monarch’s death.
+LONDON — “The Crown,” Netflix’s acclaimed series about Queen Elizabeth II and her family has paused production due to the monarch’s death.

 A spokesperson for the series said production was paused on Friday “as a mark of respect” and will also be suspended on the day of the queen’s funeral.